6 Key Elements to Success with Vegetable Gardening

 4. Maintenance

-• Pull weeds in the morning or evening to avoid midday heat
+• Weed in the early morning or evening to avoid working in peak heat.

-• Never prune off more than ⅓ of a plant at a time
+• Never prune more than one-third of a plant at a time.

-• Solanaceous crops like tomatoes, peppers, and eggplants need more pruning than other crops like squash, zucchini, etc.
+• Solanaceous crops (like tomatoes, peppers, and eggplants) need more pruning than others (like squash or zucchini).

-• Pruning peppers encourages lateral growth for stronger, more compact plants
+• Pruning peppers encourages lateral growth, resulting in stronger, more compact plants.

-• For fungal issues, use a Copper fungicide
+• For fungal issues, apply copper fungicide and avoid watering the foliage.

 5. Water needs